 The curriculum requirements are in addition to the General Criteria curriculum requirements and specify topics, but do not prescribe specific courses.
-These requirements are:

-- (a) Computer science: At least 40 semester credit hours (or equivalent) that must include: - 1.
+- a.
+Computer science: At least 40 semester credit hours (or equivalent) that must include: - 1.
 Substantial coverage of algorithms and complexity, computer science theory, concepts of programming languages, and software development. - 2.
 Substantial coverage of at least one general-purpose programming language. - 3.
 Exposure to computer architecture and organization, information management, networking and communication, operating systems, and parallel and distributed computing. - 4.
 The study of computing-based systems at varying levels of abstraction. - 5.
-A major project that requires integration and application of knowledge and skills acquired in earlier course work. - (b) Mathematics: At least 15 semester credit hours (or equivalent) that must include discrete mathematics and must have mathematical rigor at least equivalent to introductory calculus.
-The additional mathematics might include course work in areas such as calculus, linear algebra, numerical methods, probability, statistics, or number theory.
+A major project that requires integration and application of knowledge and skills acquired in earlier course work. - b.
+Mathematics and Statistics: At least 15 semester credit hours (or equivalent) that must include discrete mathematics, probability, and statistics and must have mathematical rigor at least equivalent to introductory calculus. - c.
+Science: Coursework that develops and applies the scientific method in a noncomputing area.